kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `labels`: added by COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by COSI to defer `BucketRequest` deletion until backend deletion succeeds.
 1. `protocol`: (required) specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (optional) prefix prepended to a COSI-generated new bucket name, eg. “yosemite-photos-".
 If `bucketInstanceName` is supplied then `bucketPrefix` is ignored because the request is for access to an existing bucket.
+If `bucketPrexix` is specified then it is added to the `Bucket` instance as a label.
 1. `bucketClassName`: (optional) name of the `BucketClass` used to provision this request.
 If omitted, a default bucket class matching the protocol is used.
 If the bucket class does not support the requested protocol, an error is logged and the request is retried.
 A `BucketClass` is required for both greenfield and brownfield requests since BCs support a list of allowed namespaces.
 1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
 If blank, then COSI assumes this is a greenfield request an will fill in the name during the binding step.
 If defined by the user, then this names the `Bucket` instance created by the admin.
 There is no automation available to make this name known to the user.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.